evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_Long_Range_AWD/_index.md

 ## Interior

+The interior of the Hyundai Ioniq 5 Long Range AWD is functional, with medium-quality materials used throughout.
+It includes a floating center console that creates an open space between the passenger and driver, providing convenient storage options.
+The overall design prioritizes practicality and ease of use.
 There is one seat type you can select in different materials.

 ### Seats